WGN (AM): Sports teams

 WGN had a long association with the MLB Chicago Cubs from 1925 to 2014, the last 56 years of that period as the exclusive flagship station.
-Following the 2014 season, Cubs radio broadcasts moved to 780 AM WBBM.
+Following the 2014 season, Cubs radio broadcasts moved to WBBM.
+(They are currently heard on WSCR, co-owned with WBBM.)

 Shortly after Nexstar took control of WGN, the station began to broadcast national NFL play-by-play on Sunday afternoons from Compass Media Networks.

-Broadcasting areas
+Broadcast coverage

-WGN (AM) is broadcast in five states, Illinois, Iowa, Wisconsin, Indiana, and Michigan. it is broadcast in its local area of the Chicago metro, and in Northern Illinois and parts of Central Illinois, and is also broadcast in Southeast and Northeast Wisconsin, parts of Eastern Iowa, and Northwest Indiana.
+WGN (AM) transmits a non-directional signal from a 195° (longer than half-wave) 740-foot tower in Elk Grove Village.
+Its daytime signal stretches across five states: Illinois, Iowa, Wisconsin, Indiana, and Michigan.
+At night its signal spreads north to Hudson Bay, south to the Gulf of Mexico, west to Colorado, and east to the Atlantic Ocean.